Ransomware attacks are increasing in frequency and sophistication. Learn practical steps to safeguard your business.

 Understanding the Ransomware Threat

-Ransomware attacks have become one of the most significant cybersecurity threats facing businesses today.
-These malicious programs encrypt your files and demand payment for their release, causing devastating financial and operational damage.
+Ransomware attacks have become one of the most significant cybersecurity threats facing businesses today, affecting organizations of all sizes across every industry.
+These malicious programs encrypt your files and demand payment for their release, causing devastating financial and operational damage that can take weeks or months to recover from.
+The sophistication of ransomware has increased dramatically, with attackers now employing advanced techniques including double extortion, where they threaten to release stolen data publicly if ransom is not paid.

 The Rising Cost of Ransomware

-The average cost of a ransomware attack now exceeds $1.85 million when including downtime, recovery, and reputational damage.
-Small and medium businesses are increasingly targeted because they often lack robust security measures.
+The average cost of a ransomware attack now exceeds $1.85 million when including downtime, recovery costs, lost business, and reputational damage.
+Small and medium businesses are increasingly targeted because they often lack robust security measures while still possessing valuable data and sufficient resources to pay ransoms.
+Many businesses never fully recover from a ransomware attack, with some being forced to close permanently.

 Essential Protection Strategies